Old Fashioned Donuts will melt in your mouth. These glazed buttermilk beauties are so easy to make and are better than store-bought!

 - Once the oil is hot, fry one donut to test.
 Adjust the oil temperature accordingly.

-- Drain on wire rack and cool on paper towel.
+- Drain on a wire rack and cool on a paper towel.

-- Make glaze by whisking together melted butter, powdered sugar, 1 teaspoon vanilla and 4-6 tablespoons half and half until smooth.
+- Whisk melted butter, powdered sugar, 1 teaspoon vanilla, and 4-6 tablespoons half and half until smooth.
 (Glaze should be runny and about the consistency of honey).

 So many pop-ups on your page.
 I can’t even see the damn recipe.
 Thank you